ZebraDevs/Zebra-Printer-Samples/WeChat-MiniProgram-Samples/WeChatPrintDemo/README.md

 ## Introduction
 Zebra printers of ZQ300 & ZQ500 series mobile printers, ZD400 & ZD600 series desktop printers, and ZT600 series industrial printers have both Bluetooth Classic and Low Energy (LE) capabilities.
-This WeChatPrintDemo demonstrates how to scan, connect, send ZPL to a BLE enabled Zebra printer from WeCha Mini-Program to print labels and images.
-For details on how to creat WeChat Mini-Program, please refer to [WeChat Mini-Program Developer](https://mp.weixin.qq.com/) site, where you can register a developer account, check out the API documentation, download SDK and tutorials.
+This WeChatPrintDemo demonstrates how to scan, connect, send ZPL to a BLE enabled Zebra printer from WeChat Mini-Program to print labels and images.
+For details on how to create WeChat Mini-Program, please refer to [WeChat Mini-Program Developer](https://mp.weixin.qq.com/) site, where you can register a developer account, check out the API documentation, download SDK and tutorials.

 To query if Bluetooth LE is enabled or not on a printer, use Zebra SGD command below with [Zebra Setup Utilities](https://www.zebra.com/us/en/products/software/barcode-printers/zebralink/zebra-setup-utility.html):
 * `!
 U1 getvar "bluetooth.le.controller_mode"`